globant-ui/html5bootcamp/README.md

   * Download [NodeJS](http://nodejs.org/)
   * Install `http-server` globally, by running `npm install -g http-server`

-6. Create a new repository in[ GitHub](https://github.com/)  to host the project code.
+6. Fork this repo https://github.com/intii/startup to use as a base to host the project code.

 → [index](#index)